 Become a Patron of Ask Leo! and go ad-free!

-Email that goes nowhere
+Email going nowhere

 • The wrong person (which is I think very similar to what you’re experiencing)